usdot-jpo-sdcsdw/jpo-sdcsdw/README.md

 binary will not be usable on your local system, and will only be runnable under linux or another docker container.

-NOTE: Due to the command length limitation of the windows command shell, it is currently impossible to build the system natively on windows.
+**NOTE**: Due to the command length limitation of the windows command shell, it is currently impossible to build the system natively on windows.
 You must use this property if you are building the system on a non-posix system.
 This also means that unit tests will be unable to execute during the build, to prevent this from